tulasiram58827/TTS_TFLite/README.md

 **Notes:**

 - Training data used for HiFi-GAN (MEL spectogram generation) is different w.r.t other models like Tacotron2, FastSpech2.
-So it is not compatible with the other architectures available in the repo.
+So it is not compatible with the other architectures available inside this repo.
 - If you want to use HiFi-GAN in end-to-end scenario you can refer to this [notebook](https://github.com/jaywalnut310/glow-tts/blob/master/inference_hifigan.ipynb).
 In future we are planning to make it compatible with other architectures and add it in our [end-to-end notebook](https://github.com/tulasiram58827/TTS_TFLite/blob/main/End_to_End_TTS.ipynb).
 Stay tuned!

 ## About the Notebooks